Unjson/BlankaBot/README.md

 ## Features

 ### !ball {name}
-Lists that characters available Punishes for blocked LP Blanka Ball (in development)
+Lists that characters most consistent punishes for blocked LP Blanka Ball

 ### !waifu {xrd/bb}
 Tells you who the best Waifu is.
 Vote for your waifu for laifu with **!waifu {game} vote {name}**